albumprinter/Albelli.Extensions.Configuration.AmazonEC2ParameterStore/README.md

 # Albelli.Extensions.Configuration.AmazonEC2ParameterStore

-This .NET Core Configuration Provider is used to load settings from [Amazon EC2 ParameterStore](AmazonEC2ParameterStore) directory
+This .NET Core Configuration Provider is used to load settings from [Amazon EC2 ParameterStore](AmazonEC2ParameterStore) directory.

 Parameter names are being transformed by replacement `/` with `:` to be compatible with the format that the configuration library expects.